faqihhamami/Text-Classification-Keras/README.md

 # Text-Classification-Keras
-Email Classification using Keras on Jupyter Notebook
+Email Classification using Keras on Jupyter Notebook with 20 classes